runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 ## Eastern 'jinn

-Isolationist, although not entirely by choice astheir prefered enviroments are frequently dangerous to other races.
+Isolationist, although not entirely by choice as their prefered enviroments are frequently dangerous to other peoples.
 This is excacerbated by the large desert seperating the Eastern 'jinn cities from the other population centers on Eos.